Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Introduction

 Through its fully exponential form, ASCC ensures its predictions are size consistent, size extensive, and, perhaps most interestingly, size intensive at a granular level.
-As we will see, the mathematics for electrons far from the excitation simplify to those of ground state SR-CC in a way that guarantees intensivity not just in the final result, but also in the details of the working equations.
+By granular, we mean that intensivity is achieved not only in the final result, but also at every stage within the optimization.
+As we will see, this granular intensivity arises because the mathematics for electrons far from the excitation simplify to those of ground state SR-CC throughout the working equations.
 When combined with the use of excited-state-specific reference orbitals from excited state mean field (ESMF) theory, \cite{shea2018communication,shea2020generalized,hardikar2020self,clune2023studying} this granular intensivity should make it relatively straightforward to eventually incorporate local correlation treatments, \cite{riplinger2013efficient,riplinger2013natural,riplinger2016sparse,saitow2017new,guo2018communication} which may benefit from increased excited state specificity. \cite{frank2018pair,helmich2011local,helmich2013pair} In this initial study, however, we will focus on introducing the general ASCC framework and investigating its efficacy in singly excited states.